 Facebook is another medium that yachts use to post jobs.
 To keep up to date is it worth joining a couple of the Superyacht Facebook groups.
 Yacht crew jobs and Palma yacht group are two examples.

-Over the 12 years, we have been running our Superyacht Deckhand programme, most customers find a job between 1 – 4 weeks.
-We have had customers that have found a job in a day and others that have taken 6 weeks to find that perfect job.
+Over the 12 years, we have been running our Superyacht Deckhand programme, most customers find a job between one and four weeks.
+We have had customers that have found a job in a day and others that have taken six weeks to find that perfect job.

 The time it takes to find a job is down to you.
 You will need to be proactive, up early, and make sure you are at the front of the queue.
 From our experience, people who work hard and explore every opportunity will find a job quickly.